-(1)(i) Unprocessed or (ii) Processed only by manual, mechanical, or gravitational means; by dissolution in water; by flotation; or by heating solely to remove water; or

-(2) Extracted from air by any means.
+(1)(i) Unprocessed or (ii) Processed only by manual, mechanical, or gravitational means; by dissolution in water; by flotation; or by heating solely to remove water; or (2) Extracted from air by any means.
 (40 CFR 710.4(b), referenced by 40 CFR 711.3)

-Mined materials such as metal ores, minerals, and clays that are separated from the natural environment by only physical means are examples of chemical substances that are considered naturally occurring for TSCA purposes and are exempt from reporting under the CDR rule.
+Chemical substances contained in mined materials such as metal ores, minerals, and clays that are separated from the natural environment by only physical means are examples of chemical substances that are considered naturally occurring for TSCA purposes and are exempt from reporting under the CDR rule.